The Withdrawal form is to be used if you are thinking about leaving your course and withdrawing from the University.

-Leaving the University means withdrawing completely your course without returning to your studies.
+Leaving the University means withdrawing completely from your course without returning to your studies.

 Don't like the course content / it does not cover what you thought it would / you're struggling academically